vuedoc/md/README.md

 ## Other Keyword
 - `@default {description}` Commented prop will use the provided description as default prop description.
 This option may be helpfull in case the prop type is an object or function.
+- `@type {typeName}` Commented prop will use provided type name as type instead of type in source code.
+This option may be helpfull in case the prop type is an object or a function, which you may want to further detail with `@typedef` in another place.

 ## Examples